seabbs/personal-server/README.md

 If properly configured the Shinyproxy instance can be found at [apps.samabbott.co.uk](https://apps.samabbott.co.uk), with the Rstudio instance at [rstudio.samabbott.co.uk](https://rstudio.samabbott.co.uk) (password controlled via `secrets`).
 In order to access the Jenkins server connect over ssh, forwarding `9090`.
 Similarly both the ShinyProxy instance and the Rstudio instance may also be accessed using port forwarding (`8080` and `8888` respectively).

+## Updating

+To update containers use `docker-compose -f containers/docker-compose.yml pull <container-name>` to update built images and `docker-compose -f containers/docker-compose.yml build <container-name>` to update container builds.
+Then bring down the running container using `docker-compose down <container-name>` and relaunch it using `docker-compose up <container-name>`.
+Before updating the Jenkins container be sure to back up the jenkins folder using `bash push_to_bucket.sh`.

 ## Future developments

 See the [GitHub issues](https://github.com/seabbs/personal-server/issues) for planned bug fixes and enhancements.
 Any suggestions or bug reports are welcome.